TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSets.rst

 Site sets
 =========

+..  versionadded:: 13.3
+    Site sets have been introduced.

 Site sets ship parts of the site configuration as composable pieces.
 They are intended to deliver :ref:`settings <sitehandling-settings>`, :ref:`TypoScript <t3tsref:start>` and